vanessa-kang/tp/docs/DeveloperGuide.md

 **Editing a module currently in the academic calendar**

-1. Prerequisites: User is currently in the _Academic Planner_ app.
+1. Prerequisites: User is currently in the _Academic Planner_ app, and the module being edited is currently in their academic calendar.

 2. Test case - all inputs are valid.

-   Input: `edit cs1010`
+   Input: `edit cs2113t`

-   Expected: PlanNUS prompts user to enter number corresponding to feature to be edited (1 - semester, 2 - grade).
+   Expected: PlanNUS prompts user to enter number corresponding to feature to be edited

+   (1 - semester, 2 - grade).

    Input: `1`

    Expected: PlanNUS prompts user to enter new semester value.

-   Input: `5`
+   Input: `3`

    Expected: PlanNUS edits semester accordingly, and prints a _update successful_ confirmation message.